d3alek/zelenik/README.txt

 sudo usermod -a -G otselo <your user>

-And add otselo to systemd-journal
+And add otselo to systemd-journal and dialout

-sudo usermod -a -G systemd-journal otselo
+sudo usermod -a -G systemd-journal otselo dialout